Fall planting of bulbs anticipates a wonderful harbinger of spring. As long as the ground is not yet frozen, bulbs can be planted.

 Roses of the climbing or bushes type wait for the hotter days (and nights) of summer to perform.

 I have a story that I tell anyone who will listen of how I was introduced to rhododendrons.
-Currently I choose them for most part sun gardens, especially eastern and northeastern facing ones, their preferred exposure.
+Currently, I choose them for most of my clients’ part-sun gardens, especially east and northeast-facing ones, their preferred exposure.
 I have two in my own backyard too, ready to burst out in blossoms any time now…

 A few perennials bloom in spring too.
 A few examples in my gardens are garden sage with pale purple flowers and Jack Frost brunnera which sports green and white heart-shaped leaves and tiny blue flowers: